Frequently Asked Questions

 Q; How do I apply for the program?

-A: A brief questionnaire can be completed on this site and you will be considered for the next program offered.
+A: If you are a resident of Southern California, a brief questionnaire can be completed on this site and you will be considered for the next program offered.

 Q: Where is the location of the training?